-And this sandwich would be one that I would enjoy while reading a book, taking a walk in the woods or picnicking.
+And this vegetarian sandwich would be one that I would enjoy while reading a book, taking a walk in the woods or picnicking.

 I discovered pressed sandwiches years ago and have played with ingredients, bread types and ingredient variations ever since.
 They are versatile in that they pack easy and feed a small crowd.